C3 AI Documentation Home

 After you add missing certificates, specify the path for your certificates for Node.js.
 Certificate paths are environment variables that you must set in the shell configuration file to ensure that the server consistently uses the certificates when establishing secure connections.

-• If you use bash, then run ~/.bashrc export NODE_EXTRA_CA_CERTS="<path_to_cert_chain>.
+• bash: run ~/.bashrc export NODE_EXTRA_CA_CERTS="<path_to_cert_chain>

-• If you use zsh, then run ~/.zshrc export NODE_EXTRA_CA_CERTS="<path_to_cert_chain>.
+• zsh: run ~/.zshrc export NODE_EXTRA_CA_CERTS="<path_to_cert_chain>

 Ignore certificate checks